 These packages provide demo applications, examples, or boilerplates to help front-end developers get started with various technologies, frameworks, or libraries.
 They offer a quick way to explore and learn from real-world examples.
 Comparing these packages helps developers choose the best fit for their projects.

-Demos is a lightweight package that provides a simple way to create demo pages for your projects.
-It has a limited set of features, but it's easy to use and customize.
+Demos provides a simple way to create demo pages for your projects.
+It supports custom layouts and themes.

 Demos is compatible with modern browsers, including Chrome, Firefox, and Edge.

-Demos has no dependencies, making it a standalone package.
+Demos has no dependencies, making it lightweight and easy to use.

-Demos is compatible with most front-end frameworks, including React, Angular, and Vue.
+Demos is compatible with popular frameworks like React, Angular, and Vue.js.

-The package is actively maintained, with updates every 2-3 months.
+Demos is actively maintained, with regular updates and bug fixes.

 2